-Last Prisoner Project + House of Wise
+About Last Prisoner Project + House of Wise

 That's why House of Wise is committed to an ongoing partnership with Last Prisoner Project, a nonprofit that fights criminal injustice and drug policy restoration.
 Learn how we're supporting families of cannabis incarceration.

-What is Last Prisoner Project?
+What Is Last Prisoner Project?

-As you can imagine, racial and socioeconomic progress suffers when entire segments of the population are behind bars.
+Last Prisoner Project (LPP) is a nonprofit organization that is fighting criminal injustice and reimagining drug policy specifically pertaining to cannabis incarceration.
+This undeniable injustice is hurting families and communities.As you can imagine, racial and socioeconomic progress suffers when entire segments of the population are behind bars.
 The tireless work to repair the past and continuing harms of the war on drugs is not over.

-LPP addresses three justice reform initiatives: prisoner release, record clearing through clean slate initiatives, and reentry programs.
+LPP addresses three justice reform initiatives: prisoner release, record-clearing through clean slate initiatives, and reentry programs.

 Freedom doesn’t mean simply being pardoned from jail.
 Once released, these men and women face significant barriers to key areas of rebuilding life such as employment, housing, and financial aid.
 Mothers and fathers struggle to provide for their families and succeed in life.

-House of Wise Scholarship Fund for Women & Children
+House of Wise Scholarship Fund For Women & Children

-Support and donations from House of Wise go directly towards a scholarship program fund for women and children.
+Support and donations from House of Wise go directly toward a scholarship program fund for women and children.
 These funds act as mini-grants to the children of incarcerated cannabis prisoners.
 Recipients are allowed to use the grant any way that they need, such as for rent, groceries, school supplies, or utility bills.

-It’s Our Responsibility
+It’s Our Responsibility to Help

 LPP is holding the cannabis retail industry accountable.
 They're making important strides in policy reform and justice that just can’t wait.
-Stand with House of Wise and LPP as we empower ALL women to create better futures for themselves and their families.
+Stand with House of Wise and LPP as we empower all women to create better futures for themselves and their families.

 To learn more about Last Prisoner Project, visit lastprisonerproject.org.